 - Constituent Code

 If you want more breadth, the same reporting function can assist in drilling down to compare and analyze key pieces of data for performance and goal creation.
 By selecting a field area, you can view:

 - # of donors

 - # of gifts

-No matter how granular you want to get or what fundraising performance metrics matter most to your nonprofit, data collection and analysis should be extremely high priorities.
-If you’re going to guarantee the success of future fundraising efforts, data is the tool to make your organization exceed its goals.
+No matter how granular you want to get or what fundraising performance metrics matter most to your organization, data collection and analysis should be extremely high priorities.
+If you’re going to test new strategies to help guarantee the success of future fundraising efforts, data comprise the ‘raw materials’ you need to drive your organization to exceed its goals.

 Emphasizing the value of your nonprofit’s fundraising data is the first step in creating a formal process for analysis.
-By examining those defined success metrics, your organization will have a foundation on which to build new campaign strategies.
-Doing so won’t just raise more money for your organization; with data-driven analysis and decision making, you have a real opportunity to create lasting, meaningful relationships with donors and constituents.
+By examining those fundraising performance metrics, your organization will have a foundation on which to build new campaign strategies.
+Doing so won’t just raise more money for your organization; with data-driven analysis and decision-making, you have a real opportunity to create lasting, meaningful relationships with donors and constituents.

 Stu Manewith, CFRE contributed to the 2022 Update version of this blog post.